 Jenji Kohan adapted Piper’s memoir into the Netflix original series, which has been credited with radically increasing the public’s awareness about mass incarceration and the growing female prison population.
 Spanning seven seasons, The Washington Post called “the best TV show about prison ever made.”
-Time lauded the Emmy and Peabody Award-winning show for “the stunningly matter-of-fact way it uses the prison to create one of TV’s most racially and sexually diverse–and as important, complex–dramas [and] contrasts the power and class dynamics inside the prison with those outside the prison.”
+Time too lauded the Emmy and Peabody Award-winning show for “the stunningly matter-of-fact way it uses the prison to create one of TV’s most racially and sexually diverse–and as important, complex–dramas [and] contrasts the power and class dynamics inside the prison with those outside the prison.”
 From Where She Stands, a podcast hosted by Kerman, connected the storylines from Orange Is the New Black with the stories of real women whose lives have been impacted by prison, exploring issues of identity, connection and hope.

 Since her release, Kerman has worked tirelessly to promote the cause of prison and criminal justice reform.
 She works with nonprofits, philanthropies, and other organizations working in the public interest and serves on the board of directors of the Women’s Prison Association and the advisory boards of the PEN America Writing For Justice Fellowship, InsideOUT Writers, Healing Broken Circles, and JustLeadershipUSA.
 She has been called as a witness by the US Senate Judiciary Subcommittee on the Constitution, Civil Rights, and Human Rights to testify on solitary confinement and women prisoners, and by the US Senate Governmental Affairs and Homeland Security Committee to testify about the Federal Bureau of Prisons, and by the House Judiciary Committee on women and girls in the criminal justice system.

-Kerman is a frequent invited speaker to students of law, criminology, gender and women’s studies, sociology, and creative writing, as well as groups interested in criminal justice reform including the International Association of Women Judges, the American Correctional Association’s Disproportionate Minority Confinement Task Force, the National Conference of State Legislatures, the National Criminal Justice Association, federal probation officers, public defenders, justice reform advocates and volunteers, and formerly and currently incarcerated people.
+Kerman speaks frequently to students of law, criminology, gender and women’s studies, sociology, and creative writing, as well as groups interested in criminal justice reform including the International Association of Women Judges, the American Correctional Association’s Disproportionate Minority Confinement Task Force, the National Conference of State Legislatures, the National Criminal Justice Association, federal probation officers, public defenders, justice reform advocates and volunteers, and formerly and currently incarcerated people.
 She speaks about learning from mistakes, the power of women’s communities, the need for prison reform and support for people after incarceration, her life and experiences, and the TV series.